-For example, a 12 milliwatts reading would be displayed like this:
+For example, a 12-milliwatt reading would be displayed like this:

-12 - Send Continuous Transmission of Data
+12 - Send continuous transmission of data

-This command is used to send data to the serial port according to the data sampling setting.
+This command is used to send data to the serial port, according to the data sampling setting.
 The transfer speed is 2 Hz.